 Schools and universities

-Our mentally health schools pilot has been delivered in partnership by four charitable organisations who have provided a range of support to school and colleges.
+Our mentally health schools and colleges pilot has been delivered in partnership by four charitable organisations who have provided a range of support to school and colleges.

 This has included training to build confidence, coaching in key life skills such as growing self-esteem, lessons to improve creative thinking skills and coping strategies for challenges.

 The young people at schools have been trained by professional athletes, among others, to become champions for the positive impact of physical and emotional wellbeing as well as having mental health first aid training.

 To improve provision in the higher education sector for student mental health and mental illness, we have developed a dedicated treatment and support centre, so that students can access services quickly and easily.
 This is being done in partnership with our universities and our voluntary sector.